 You can also find me on Academia and Research gate.

 I have a background in philosophy and biology and a PhD in Science Studies from Aarhus University.
-The PhD project explored the philosophical implications of research strategies in systems biology, with special focus on the quest for general principles of biological organization and the application of engineering approaches to study living systems.
+My PhD project explored the philosophical implications of research strategies in systems biology, with special focus on the quest for general principles of biological organization and the application of engineering approaches to study living systems.
 In the academic year of 2014/2015 I was a postdoctoral fellow at the Center for Philosophy of Science at University of Pittsburgh.
-I'm currently working as assistant professor at the Department of Science Education, University of Copenhagen.

 Teaching and supervision

-I teach philosophy of science courses for science students from biology and the chemical sciences.
+I teach philosophy of science courses for science students from biology, the chemical sciences, and sports science.
 I supervise projects on philosophy of biology and medicine and co-supervise projects on science communication.